 You get a museum, you get a museum, everyone gets a museum!
 Our fair nation definitely has its share of deep-seeded heritage and is super proud to showcase this throughout a number of exhibitions and permanent museums.
 We recommend sussing out the National Capital Exhibition, National Museum of Australia and the National Film and Sound Archive for a trip back into our colourful past.
 Otherwise, despite being a more sombre experience, visit the Australian War Memorial to show respect and celebrate those who gave their lives to protect the country.

 Take a stroll around Lake Burley Griffin: what better way to start the day than enjoying a walking breakfast along the shores of the stunning Lake Burley Griffin?
 Either work up your appetite by following the full 20-kilometre basin circuit or enjoy the lake from the comfort of a kayak or cruise boat.
-A whole heap of activities such as swimming, fishing and picnicking are encouraged around the lake, so don’t forget to pack all your gear before heading down to the water!
+A whole heap of activities such as swimming and picnicking are encouraged around the lake, so don’t forget to pack all your gear before heading down to the water!

 Lookouts and amazing views: at some point during your 48hr stay you’ve gotta go for a hike and enjoy the stunning views Canberra has to offer!
 Possibly climb the Telstra Tower on the Peak of Black Mountain or choose the more casual option to the Mount Ainslie lookout.
 The picturesque views from each of these heights is absolutely unrivalled, and it only makes the walk to the top that much sweeter!